Charles Sargeant Jagger: Work as a sculptor

 In 1931 Jagger was commissioned by architect Edwin Lutyens to design a sculpture of Christ the King for the designs for Liverpool Metropolitan Cathedral.
 The sculpture was never executed because Lutyens' design was extremely costly and funding for the building work ran out.
 A model of Lutyens' unrealised building is displayed in the Walker Art Gallery.
 Jagger was also commissioned to provide sculptures of elephants and imperial lions for Lutyens' government buildings in New Delhi, India.

 Jagger produced many smaller works, such as busts, statuettes, reliefs, and exhibited them at the Royal Academy in 1913–34, his work continued to be exhibited posthumously, including at the Glasgow Empire Exhibition in 1938.

-Charles Sargeant Jagger died suddenly from pneumonia on 16 November 1934.
+Jagger died suddenly from pneumonia on 16 November 1934.
 He was in the process of finishing a statue of George V for New Delhi at his death, and work on it was completed by William Reid Dick.
 A documentary about Jagger's work and featuring this statue of George V was in the process of being filmed by Pathe.
 This was edited into a short two-minute filmic obituary which was released under the title An Unfinished Symphony in Stone.

 A touring memorial exhibition was organised by two of his chief patrons in 1935–36 (Freda, Lady Forres and Henry Mond, 2nd Baron Melchett).
 Two years later a second touring exhibition was arranged called Art of the Jagger Family, which featured sculptures by Charles Sargeant Jagger together with portraits by his brother, David (also highly successful), and landscapes and flower subjects by his sister, Edith.
 Thereafter his reputation declined until 1985–86 when a large retrospective exhibition entitled War and Peace Sculpture was held at the Imperial War Museum, with the Mappin Art Gallery, Sheffield.

 A blue plaque was unveiled in his home village, Kilnhurst by the Rotherham District Civic Society in October 2018.
 A similar plaque was unveiled in 2000 at his London home, 67 Albert Bridge Road, Battersea.